 JavaScript Execution: is a Heavier Task

-How does JS Affect the SiteSpeed?
+How does JS Affect SiteSpeed?

 Wondering, why is that?